Image as an IMU: Estimating Camera Motion from a Single Motion-Blurred Image: Experiments

 \paragraph{Results.}

 We report the rotational and translational RMSE in Tables \ref{tab:eval_angular} and \ref{tab:eval_translate}.
-While the recorded video sequences suffer from severe motion blur, our method is able to handle the motion very robustly.
-Figure \ref{fig:error_cdfs} highlight the overall robustness of our method, with the error CDFs demonstrating that our method suffers from noticably less errors than the baselines.
-In these sequences, the baseline methods suffer from major outliers and zero-prediction failures, which can be observed in Figure \ref{fig:vel_preds}.
-Velocity predictions from the billiards sequence are shown with the remaining sequences included in Supplementary 3.
+While the recorded video sequences suffer from severe motion blur (see supplementary for examples), our method is able to handle the motion robustly.
+Figure \ref{fig:error_cdfs} highlights the overall robustness of our method, with the error CDFs demonstrating that our method suffers from noticably less errors than the baselines.
+In these sequences, the baseline methods suffer from major outliers and zero-prediction failures, observed in Figure \ref{fig:vel_preds}.
 Overall, we obtain an average of 31\% reduction of RMSE from the second-best result in rotational velocities and a 24\% reduction in translational velocities.

-To further showcase the usefulness of our method, we test our method in estimating the velocity of the gripper on a moving robot arm.
-We place the camera on the robot pictured in Figure \ref{fig:robot_arm}(a) and predict the velocity of the arm solely from the images in the recorded video.
+We also test our method in a robotics application by estimating the gripper velocity on a robot arm.
+We place the camera on the robot pictured in Figure \ref{fig:robot_arm}(a) and predict the gripper velocity solely from its video.
 The motion-blurred images give a salient enough signal to accurately estimate the movement of the arm as seen in Figure \ref{fig:robot_arm}(b).

-In Figure \ref{fig:imu_comparison} we show a comparison between our method and an actual IMU.
-To do this test we first estimate the IMU bias from a stationary calibration video, followed by estimating the initial pose of the camera to properly align with the gravity vector.
+In Figure \ref{fig:imu_comparison} we compare our method with using an actual IMU.
+We first estimate the IMU bias from a stationary calibration video, followed by estimating the initial pose of the camera to properly align with the gravity vector.
 We then preintegrate the IMU measurements following \cite{forster2016manifold} using GTSAM \cite{gtsam} and compare the integrated velocities to our predictions.
 Figure \ref{fig:imu_comparison} shows the drift that occurs in $v_x$ and $v_z$ after only 20 seconds, whereas our method is reliably drift-free for the entire video.
-Therefore, while our method produces inertial-like measurements, we see in this example that our method provides an \textit{even better} motion estimate than an IMU.
+While we are comparing our direct translational velocity estimates to the IMU's preintegrated acceleration, we argue that this is advantageous for state estimation since we bypass the drift-accruing integration.
+Therefore, we can see how our method can provide an \textit{even better} motion estimate than an IMU.

-We lastly measure the runtime of our method.
-Even when running on every frame in the sequence, we can run in real-time at 30 FPS, where the inference and direction disambiguation for each image takes on average 0.03 seconds on an RTX 3090 GPU.
+We lastly measure each method's average FPS (Table \ref{tab:eval_runtime}).
+Even when running on every frame, our method can run in real-time at 30 FPS, with inference and direction disambiguation taking 0.03 seconds on an RTX 3090 GPU.